dictu-lang/Dictu/docs/docs/system.md

 ### System.setCWD()

 Set current working directory of the Dictu process.
-Returns 0 uppon success and -1 otherwise.
+Returns 0 upon success and -1 otherwise.

 ```js
 if (System.setCWD('/') == -1) {